Position: The Hidden Costs and Measurement Gaps of Reinforcement Learning with Verifiable Rewards: Perspective II: Pitfalls in Evaluation: Are We Measuring Real Reasoning Gains Accurately?

-Metric and decision rules.
-Sources sometimes mix “accuracy,” \textit{pass@k}, \textit{avg@k} (mean of \textit{pass@1} across draws), and \textit{maj@k} (majority vote), or substitute judges where verifiers exist.
+\paragraph{Metric and decision rules.} Sources sometimes mix ``accuracy,'' \textit{pass@k}, \textit{avg@k} (mean of \textit{pass@1} across draws), and \textit{maj@k} (majority vote), or substitute judges where verifiers exist.
 Once we normalize to a single verifier/spec, several deltas compress (e.g., DAPO-32B on AIME-24: $-1.56$)~\citep{sun2025evaluation,zhao2025onetoken}.

-Finally, small-set variance matters: on AIME-24/25, seed and decode settings alone can yield $\pm$3–5 percentage points.
+Finally, small-set variance matters: on AIME-24/25, seed and decode settings alone can yield $\pm$3--5 percentage points.
 Confidence intervals and saturation curves are needed to separate noise from effect~\citep{mu2025dissecting,hochlehnert2025sober}.

 \paragraph{Why this matters} Under unmatched budgets, unprobed judges, and untracked calibration, distributional \emph{sharpening} can masquerade as capability \emph{expansion}.
 Clean, parity-controlled evaluation often shrinks or flips celebrated gains.
-Hence our checklist—budget parity and saturation curves, variance disclosure, judge robustness, calibration metrics, and a contamination audit (Section~\ref{sec:contamination})—is essential to distinguish real progress from artifacts and to make the \emph{tax-aware} protocol credible.
+Hence, our minimum standard (budget parity and saturation curves, variance disclosure, judge robustness, calibration metrics, and a contamination audit in \secref{sec:contamination}) is necessary to distinguish real gains from artifacts.

-\section{Perspective III — Data Contamination}
+\section{Perspective III: Data Contamination}

-Data provenance is a first-order confound: if pretraining or RL data overlap evaluation sets, measured “reasoning” may reflect memorization.
+Data provenance is a first-order confound: if pretraining or RL data overlap evaluation sets, measured ``reasoning'' may reflect memorization.
 Contamination-aware evaluations in coding~\citep{liu2024livecodebench} and multi-domain leaderboards~\citep{liang2023helm} already recommend strict provenance checks; our partial-prompt audit provides direct evidence in math.
+Partial-prompt reconstruction is a high-precision but not exhaustive signal of overlap: we treat it as one useful probe to be triangulated with lexical and fuzzy matching and with fresh test sets.

-\paragraph{Probe design (partial-prompt completion).} Following \citet{Wu2025Reasoning}, we reveal only the first $x\%$ of each problem ($x\!\in\!\{80,60,40\}$), greedily decode the suffix, and compute ROUGE-L@\emph{x}, EM@\emph{x}, and ACC@\emph{x}.
+\paragraph{Probe design (partial-prompt completion).} Following \citet{Wu2025Reasoning}, we reveal only the first $x\%$ of each problem ($x\in\{80,60,40\}$), greedily decode the suffix, and compute ROUGE-L@{$x$}, EM@{$x$}, and ACC@{$x$}.
 High EM/ACC under large prefixes indicates the model can reconstruct the hidden tail and final answer verbatim.